indy99/gosetiwww/README.md

 # gosetiwww
-Find Satoshi's Bitcoins
+Find Satoshi's Bitcoins.

 This api makes random OFFLINE CHECKING.
-On each request, scans first 80.000 address of bitcoin wallet
+On each request, scans first 80.000 address of bitcoin wallet.